 This is an appetizer snack that is perfect on game day or at a BBQ but I can also see it served as a side with something like tofu scramble at lunch or buffalo cauliflower at dinner.

 I have another appetizer that is also dunked in pizza sauce and it’s Mini Pizza Muffins with Broccoli.

 That would be fun to have both of these hardy appetizers at the same time.
 They’d really compliment each other.

 Hints for Making Pull Apart Bread Pizza

-There’s another hint that I’d like to give you about making this Slow Cooker Pizza Pull Apart Bread and that’s before you turn the crockpot on.
+There's another hint that I'd like to give you about making this Pull Apart Bread Recipe and that's before you turn the crockpot on.

 There is a step as you're laying the dough balls in the slow cooker where you cover the dough with pizza sauce.
 You can do a light covering, as I did, or lay it on a bit thicker.

 You see in the photo when a roll has been pulled off?
 There's a bit of red showing on the edge and throughout the bread.
 If you cover the rolls with more sauce then it will also be thicker when finished.